Patadam/Patadam/README.md

 I am a Junior Software Developer with a passionate love for front-end and web development.

-- I'm currently building out my <a target='_blank' href='https://patadamrich.com/'>personal portfolio</a> and extending my skills.
+- Have a look at my portfolio here, and leave some feedback. <a target='_blank' href='https://patadamrich.com/'>personal portfolio</a>
-- Every day is a new learning experience.
-I'm currently focusing on my fundamentals with HTML / CSS / Javascript.
+- I'm continuing to develop my skills and pursuing a computer science degree

 ![Patadam github stats](https://github-readme-stats.vercel.app/api?username=Patadam&show_icons=true&hide_border=true)